qsld-org/qslrs/README.md

 </div>

+> [!WARNING]
+> The development of this project has moved to [Gitlab](https://gitlab.com/qsld-org/qslrs) due to the incompetence of Github

 ### Introduction

 QSLRS is an alternative to the already existing QSLD or Quantum Simulation Library in D. However, this one is written in rust and will eventually have extra features.